How can I work in Israel without making Aliyah?

 Contact Israeli Immigration Specialists

-If an employer in Israel wishes to issue a specialist worker’s visa to a foreign citizen, the law firm of Cohen, Decker, Pex Brosh is at your service.
+If an employer in Israel wishes to issue a specialist worker’s visa to a foreign citizen, our law firm is at your service.
 Call a number below to schedule a meeting with an immigration attorney in Jerusalem or Tel Aviv.